Frequently Asked QuestionsI've never danced before. Can I come to these classes?

 Do I need to be a "member" to attend?

 Yes.
-But everyone is welcome and membership is free.
+But subject to a few basic rules, everyone is welcome and membership is free.

-"Membership" simply means you have agreed to stick to some basic etiquette and agreed to the standard disclaimer.
+"Membership" simply means you have agreed to stick to some basic etiquette and agreed to our standard disclaimer.

 Everyone who attends a Le Step class gets a plastic membership card and/or a virtual card.
 Each time you attend class we scan the plastic card or a your 'virtual card' on your phone.
 This saves you filling out a new registration for each time you attend.